We are currently closed

 Adhesive pads Harder to remove quietly

-Screws + adhesive Increased resistance to theft
+Screws and adhesive combined Increased resistance to theft

 Security screws Prevents quick removal